astrale-sharp/wasm-minimal-protocol/README.md

 # wasm-minimal-protocol
-A very minimal protocol to send/receive strings from wasm while doing very little/none fancy things.
+A minimal protocol to send/receive strings from wasm while doing very little/none fancy things.

-you can see an example of how it's used  in [hello](./examples/hello/) and how an host might use it in [host-wasmer](./examples/host-wasmer/)

-It's primary goal is exploring the design space for making wasm plugins for the [typst language.](https://typst.app/)

-To build and test hello and host wasmer you can run
+Primarily developed to interface with the [typst language.](https://typst.app/).

+Your wasm returns a code (0 if everything went fine)

+## You want to write a plugin
+See the rust example here for  [Rust](examples/hello_rust/) [Zig](examples/hello_zig/) or [C](examples/hello_c/)

+## You want to run tests, seing what these plugins do
+- hosts have been implemented using wasmi, wasmer and wasmtime, you must specify a feature to test one of them
+- you must also specify the abi (unknown or wasi)
+Examples:
-- `cargo run -p host-wasmer -- rust` for the Rust version
+- `cargo run -p test-runner --features host-wasmi,abi_unknown -- zig`
-- `cargo run -p host-wasmer -- zig` for the Zig version
+- `cargo run -p test-runner --features host-wasmer,abi_wasi -- rust`
-- `cargo run -p host-wasmer -- c` for the C version
+- `cargo run -p test-runner --features host-wasmtime -- c`

+Your plugin may be compiled to the target wasm32-wasi if it's easier for you but true support for wasmi may not be present or easy to support, this question is pending. (host-wasmi doesn't support it yet)

+## Tips
+- If you run into error about snapshot-preview etc, you should try using [this project](https://github.com/near/wasi-stub) on your wasm file.
+It stubs all wasi function in your wasm, don't expect print or read_file to work anymore.